cryptomail/public_problem_solving/slack/p1-be-qa/PushNotifications/Readme.md

 3. This push server affords orchstration read control lines, so the the test orchestration layer can read what was written to the push network
 4. This push server affords orchestration control lines to determine whether messages will be tagged as failure or success when attempting to write to the network.

+####Orchestration Layer For Testing
+1. The testing orchestration agent will write to the user state and user stream activity mangaer module
+2. The orchestration agent will read from the (specially constructed) orchestration lines from the mock push server
+3. The orchestration agent will write to the (specially constructed) orchestration lines from the mock push server